mattymaloney/mattymaloney.github.io/_posts/2016-02-16-apache-ssl-setup.md

 ---

 Recommendations specific to Deploying Diffie-Hellman for TLS, "custom groups" and more that I don't completely understand.
 There's also reference here to Mozilla's "medium" cipher suite selection.
+Deploying the custom HL groups requires apache 2.4.7 or later.

 [Logjam: PFS Deployment Guide](https://weakdh.org/sysadmin.html)